navikt/kafka-sandbox/README.md

 Now all (100%) store operations will fail with `IOException`.
 See what happens in the application log.
 Error handling is all Spring Kafka defaults.
 Does Spring commit offsets when exceptions occur in consumer ?
-In other words, does it ever progress beyond the point of failure ?
+In other words, does it progress beyond the point of failure and discard the failed records ?

+Next we can try to determine the default error resilience of the consumer.

+1. Ensure all producers and Spring Boot app are stopped.
+Clear measurements topic and produce exactly 100 records:

+        ./clients.sh deltopic measurements
+        ./clients.sh produce 100

+2. Then start Spring Boot app and set event store failure rate to 5/10, meaning 5 errors, then 5 successful stores, and so on:

+        ./spring-boot.sh --measurements.event-store.failure-rate=5/10

+In the app logs you will notice that the consumer receives all 100 records per batch attempt, which is logged by `MeasurementsConsumer`.
+This happens multiple times until a message from the error handler logs that all 100 Kafka records have been discarded.
+Navigate to http://localhost:8080/measurements.html and check how many events where succesfully stored.
+How come there are exactly 5 events that have been successfully stored ?
+Also, does Spring by default delay attempts to redeliver failed batches ?

+#### Explanation

+1. Spring Kafka retries failed batches a limited number of times by default (with no delay).
+The first 5 attempts will all fail immediately, since this is how we have configured the event store to fail.
+2. On the sixth attempt, the 5 first events from the batch will be stored successfully, then this batch will also fail.
+3. On the last remaining 4 attempts, the batches will immediately fail on first store attempt again.
+4. This gives a total of 5 successfully stored events.

+### Logging and ignoring all errors

-Now switch to a custom error handler which ignores errors, but still logs them:
+You can use an error handler which ignores errors, but still logs them:

     ./spring-boot.sh --measurements.event-store.failure-rate=1 --measurements.consumer.error-handler=ignore

-Does Spring Kafka commit offsets and progress through the topic in this case ?
+Start a producer and watch Spring Boot log.
+You'll see that batches are logged as errors, but never retried.
+Spring Kafka progresses; it logs the failed batches, skips them and commits offset.

 ### Experiment: batch consumer error handling in Spring Kafka: infinite retries     <a name="spring-batch-error-2"/>

 Try this:

-1. Start Spring Boot app with default error handling:
+1. Start Spring Boot app with infinite retry error handler:

-        ./spring-boot.sh --measurements.consumer.error-handler=spring-default
+        ./spring-boot.sh --measurements.consumer.error-handler=infinite-retry

 2. In another terminal, send a single null-message to the "measurements" topic: